 Puget Sound Express is a family-run tour operation with four beautiful boats in their fleet.
 Book your tour for the opportunity of a lifetime to see our local whale pods in action.

-A four-hour whale watching cruise departs Port Townsend both in the morning (10am) and in the afternoon (2:30pm).
-They head out towards the San Juan Islands, or to wherever the whales are on their tour boat, Red Head.
+Throughout the rest of the year, a four-hour whale watching cruise departs Port Townsend.
+You can see humpbacks, orcas and minkes.
+They head out towards the San Juan Islands, or to wherever the whales are, on their tour boat, Red Head.
 A comfortable and fast, 40-seat tour boat.
 Tours require a minimum of 15 passengers for departure.

 You will need to take the Port Townsend/Coupeville ferry to get to Port Townsend.
 If you are bringing a car, reservations are recommended.
 This is wonderful day trip from Whidbey Island!